tomas-skalicky/coin_trading_algorithms__python/README.md

+# Repository content

+This repository contains scripts simulating trading of crypto currency coins.

+NOTE: These scripts are proofs of concepts.
+They are not ready to be used for a real trading.

+# Algorithm based on broken support bases

-# Summary
+## Summary

-This script served to evaluate trading algorithm based on broken support bases.
+The Jupyter Notebook file `broken_supports_algorithm.ipynb` contains a a script simulating an algorithm based on broken support bases.
 The algorithm should buy cheap when other investors are in panic and hence they are selling and the algorithm should sell higher, but still below the broken support base.

 The motivation to write this script was one of the videos of Quickfingers Luc (such as https://www.youtube.com/watch?v=vgcFe_XO_LQ).

-NOTE: This is a proof of concept, not a script used for a real trading.

-# Environment preparation
+## Environment preparation

 Necessary python3 packages:
 - jupyter